World Trade Organization (WTO)

 As a small and externally oriented economy, a strong and credible multilateral trading system is of great importance to Hong Kong.
 Hong Kong, China takes its rights and obligations in the WTO seriously and has all along been participating actively and constructively in the WTO.
-In addition to the hosting of the MC6 in December 2005, representatives from Hong Kong, China have taken up appointments as chairman or vice chairman of councils/committees/panels under the WTO in their personal capacities:
+In addition to the hosting of the MC6 in December 2005, representatives from Hong Kong, China have taken up appointments as chairman or vice chairman of bodies under the WTO:

-- Permanent Representative of the Hong Kong SAR to the WTO, Ms. Irene Young, is the Chairman of the Council for Trade-Related Aspects of Intellectual Property Rights in 2017/18 and serves as a member of the Management Board of the Advisory Centre on WTO Law.
-Ms. Young was the Chairman of the Trade Policy Review Body in 2016/17 and the Committee on Trade and Environment in 2015/16.
+- Former Permanent Representative of the Hong Kong SAR to the WTO, Ms. Irene Young, served as a member of the Management Board of the Advisory Centre on WTO Law.
+Ms. Young was the Chairman of the Council for Trade-Related Aspects of Intellectual Property Rights in 2017/18, the Trade Policy Review Body in 2016/17 and the Committee on Trade and Environment in 2015/16.

 - Former Assistant Representative, Ms. Joanna Cheung, was the Chairman of the Committee on Customs Valuation in 2014/15.